AB9IL/TwitGrid/README.md

-# TwitGrid: Because TweetDeck is a mess at times.
+# TwitGrid: a TweetDeck alternative.

 TwitGrid is a simple, broadsheet layout for reading Twitter feeds that shows a dense, instant overview of the latest posts from only the users you care about.